Created the Tuesday 23 April 2019. Updated 2 months, 1 week ago.

 DNS tunneling is a technique that uses the Domain Name System (DNS) protocol to transfer data in an encrypted and covert manner.
 It involves encoding the data of other programs or protocols in DNS queries and responses, and using DNS servers as a means of communication.

-Typically, DNS tunneling requires the compromised system to have external network connectivity, as DNS tunneling requires access to an internal DNS server with network access.
-Attackers must also control a domain and a server that can act as an authoritative server in order to execute the server-side tunneling and data payload executable programs.
+To carry out DNS tunneling, the attacker typically needs access to a compromised system with external network connectivity and an internal DNS server with network access.
+The attacker also needs to control a domain and a server that can act as an authoritative DNS server in order to execute the server-side tunneling and data payload programs.

 DNS tunneling can be used for various purposes, such as to control remote servers and applications, transfer data, or bypass firewall restrictions.
 It can be difficult to detect, as the DNS protocol is commonly used for legitimate purposes and is typically not heavily scrutinized by security systems.

 The resources provided below are associated links that will give you even more detailed information and research on current evasion technique.
 It is important to note that, while these resources may be helpful, it is important to exercise caution when following external links.
 As always, be careful when clicking on links from unknown sources, as they may lead to malicious content.